 A Pap test is a procedure that helps find changes in the cervix that may lead to cancer.
 (The cervix is the part of the uterus that opens into the vagina.)
 For this test, a small sample of cells is taken from the cervix.
 This is done in your health care provider’s office.
 The cells are then analyzed in a lab.
 A Pap test is a safe procedure.
 It takes just a few minutes and causes little or no discomfort.

-Who Should Have a Pap Test?
+Who Should Have a Pap Test and HPV Test?

 A first Pap test at age